panicmechanic/ZMD/Readme.md

             Ares roar - Gives you an extra power die for 5 turns (lvl1) Apollo's Blessing - Doubles your stealth for 200 turns (lvl1) How to order these without having ten keys?
 A single key that brings up a menu if more than one is charged?
+            Should change the torch color for some of these "Your torch glows red.."
     - Create 'forget map' effect
         (DONE - working)
     - Create 'blind' effect